 Here are 10 landscape painting tips perfect for beginners.
 Landscape painting can be as simple or as complex as you want to make it.
 It is a fantastic subject for those just starting out with painting, but very few artists actually master the art of landscape painting.

 Whilst these tips are targeted at beginners, even advanced artists may find value in revisiting the basics.
+This post will cover the following:

 Too many artists get caught up in the detail of landscapes.
 There are times to add tedious detail, but these times are generally towards the end of the painting.